 The Friends of Risca Museum

 Please have a look at our new page - 'The Friends of Risca Museum'.

 We are in urgent need of 'Friends' so have a look

-and if you think you can be our 'Friend' please join us in our new venture
+and if you think you can be our 'Friends' please help us keep the Museum alive.